-A history of breast cancer in immediate female relatives, especially at a young age, may indicate a genetic predisposition and constitutes a major risk factor in 5-10% of breast cancer patients.
+A history of breast cancer in immediate female relatives, especially at a young age, may indicate a genetic predisposition and constitutes a major risk factor in five to ten percent of breast cancer patients.

 Risk factors include: